HAVE A GO AT OLYMPIC SPORTS

 Ella improved solidly through 2023 and has enjoyed an outstanding season in 2024 – finishing second to Kaylee twice in the 200m and 400m individual medleys at the Australian Open Championships on the Gold Coast.

-Ella nailed down her place in Paris when she finished first in the 200m breaststroke, and second in the 200m individual medley and 100m breaststroke at the Australian Olympic trials in Brisbane in June.
+Ella nailed down her place for Paris a month later when she finished first in the 200m breaststroke, and second behind Kaylee McKeown in the 200m individual medley and second in the 100m breaststroke at the Australian Swimming Trials in Brisbane.

 She put an exclamation mark on her Olympic program when she won the 400m individual medley on the final night of competition, in a time of 4:36.56.